huggingface/blog/dpo-trl.md

 ## Introduction

 Reinforcement Learning from Human Feedback (RLHF) has become the de facto last training step of LLMs such as GPT-4 or Claude to ensure that the language model's outputs are aligned with human expectations such as chattiness or safety features.
-However, it brings some of the complexity of RL into NLP: we need to build a good reward function, train the model to estimate the value of a state, and at the same time be careful not to strive to far from the original model and produce gibberish instead of sensible text.
+However, it brings some of the complexity of RL into NLP: we need to build a good reward function, train the model to estimate the value of a state, and at the same time be careful not to strive too far from the original model and produce gibberish instead of sensible text.
 Such a process is quite involved requiring a number of complex moving parts where it is not always easy to get things right.

 The recent paper [Direct Preference Optimization](https://arxiv.org/abs/2305.18290) by Rafailov, Sharma, Mitchell et al. proposes to cast the RL-based objective used by existing methods to an objective which can be directly optimized via a simple binary cross-entropy loss which simplifies this process of refining LLMs greatly.